floppyzedolfin/sync/README.md

 the directory that the `watcher` was given to examine.
 These changes should be mirrored n the `reference` directory (because the server will update them in its docker image).

+### TODOs & loopholes
+- user in docker
+- rights on files
+-